idf_component.yml

 The version

-field is optional, and it could be either a specific version or a version range.
-The version specified here will override the version
+field is optional and can be either a specific version or a version range.
+The version specified here overrides the version

 dependencies: